-This is a list of Slavic courses.
+This is a list of Russian and Slavic courses.
 For more information, see Asian and Slavic Languages and Literatures.

 SLAV:1000 First-Year Seminar1 s.h.